w3c/web-annotation/admin/CRTransitionAdmin/3rd CR PublicationRequest.md

 See the previous URL-s

-The documents are already in place and pass the new pubrules' checker (ie, specberus).
+The documents on the github repo pass the new pubrules' checker (ie, specberus).

 Thanks!